 Implantation bleeding: When a fertilized egg implants into the uterine wall sometimes a small amount of bleeding occurs which can present as brown discharge before a period.
 If you’ve had unprotected sex and pregnancy is possible, you can read more about telling implantation bleeding from spotting here.

 Cervical or vaginal damage: Damage to the cervix or vaginal wall may also cause light bleeding.
+The cervix is located at the end of the vaginal canal and serves as an opening to the uterus.
 Sex or PAP smears can cause this sort of damage.

-Infection: Certain infections including yeast infections, bacterial vaginsosis and sexually transmitted diseases can cause inflammation to the cervix which also causes bleeding.
-In this case, it is likely you would see other symptoms as well such as odor, itching, or rash.
-Continuous brown discharge should be mentioned to a doctor.
+Infection: Certain infections, including yeast infections, bacterial vaginsosis, and sexually transmitted diseases, can cause inflammation to the cervix, which also causes bleeding.
+In this case, it’s likely you would see other symptoms as well such as odor, itching, or rash.
+Continuous brown discharge should be mentioned to your care provider.